389ds/389ds.github.io/docs/389ds/development/performance-diagnostic.md

 ### What the server is doing

+The following command shows a sorted list of routines (kernel and user) where the server spend the most of the time.

     perf top -t 65457 (for a worker)

     Samples: 486K of event 'cycles', 4000 Hz, Event count (approx.): 257233768218 lost: 0/0 drop: 0/0